Vernon Booher: Confession and trial

 Booher's first trial began on July 18, 1928.
 The jury consisted of 6 men, all from Mannville.
 Booher was described as "cold" and "calm" as he gave his defence, and displayed no remorse later on in the trial.
 While in custody, he had only expressed remorse for killing his brother.

 Due to mounting evidence, Booher confessed to the crime on Monday, July 22nd.
 He stated that he killed his mother since she did not like his girlfriend, and killed the others since they were witnesses.
 There was also reportedly tension with his brother Fred as he was doing better financially and socially compared to Vernon.
 His girlfriend at the time worked at a local hospital, and Vernon would often fake injures to get out of work and to go visit her.

 The case drew attention since Booher had confessed after Adolph Langsner, a psychiatrist who claimed to be able to read minds, correctly guessed that Booher was the murderer and where he had hidden the weapon, which he helped the police find using a makeshift map.
 Booher was charged with four counts of murder, found guilty, and was sentenced to death.
 On appeal, Booher won a retrial and had his confession suppressed, but was then convicted a second time.
 Booher did not receive a recommendation for mercy at either of his trials.

 Execution and aftermath

 While imprisoned Booher was described as a model prisoner.
-On the morning of the execution, his last meal consisted of bacon, eggs, toast and coffee.
+On the morning of his hanging, his last meal consisted of bacon, eggs, toast and coffee.
 He refused the offer of opiates to help with nerves when it came to the execution.
 He chose to be executed in his own clothes instead of the standard clothing of the day.

-Booher was executed by hanging at the Fort Saskatchewan Provincial Gaol on April 24, 1929.
-He was hanged at 4:40 a.m. and pronounced dead at 4:50 a.m.
+Booher was hanged at the Fort Saskatchewan Provincial Gaol on April 24, 1929. at 4:40 a.m.
+He was pronounced dead at 4:50 a.m.

+No family stepped forward to claim his remains.
 He is interred at the Fort Saskatchewan Gaol Cemetery.
-No family stepped forward to claim his remains.
 He was buried without a grave marker.